 The Incident Response Policy is intended to ensure that, in the event of a security incident, parties affected are informed and the Company will take the proper action to assess and resolve the situation, both in a timely manner.

-This policy applies to all of our employees, clients, vendors and contractors.
-It also includes all computing or network devices owned, leased, or otherwise controlled by us.
+The Incident Response Policy applies to all employees, guests, clients, vendors, and contractors of the Company.
+The Incident Response Policy includes all computing or network devices owned, leased, or otherwise controlled by the Company.
 Incidents involving confidential information apply to any computer or network device, regardless of ownership, on which confidential or restricted information is stored or by which access to confidential or restricted information might be gained.

-It is the responsibility of the Incident Response Team to assess the actual or potential damage caused by the Confidential Data Security Incident, and to develop and execute a plan to mitigate that damage.
+4-5.
+It is the responsibility of the Incident Response Team to assess the actual or potential damage to the Company caused by the Confidential Data Security Incident and to develop and execute a plan to mitigate that damage.
 Incident Response Team members will not share information regarding the incident outside of the team unless it is on a need-to-know basis and only after consultation with and consensus by the entire team.